open-telemetry/oteps/text/metrics/0118-statsd-and-prometheus-exporters.md

 instruments.
 The instrument migration is included to complete this proposal.

-As a requirement, this proposal promises that the recommended mapping from Prometheus and Statsd instrument to OpenTelemetry instrument, paired with the default Aggregator and then mapped back into Prometheus or Statsd, shall produce the corresponding value type of the original Prometheus or Statsd instrument.
-This is also a requirement when the data is forwarded over OTLP.
-An exception to this rule is associated with Prometheus Summary values, which are discouraged from use.
-Note that when the default mapping does not work as intended (e.g., for Prometheus Summary values), the Metric Views API or a configurable Metrics SDK will be needed to reconfigure those OpenTelemetry instruments.
+For Counter and Gauge instruments, this proposal promises that the default mapping from Prometheus and Statsd instrument to OpenTelemetry instrument, paired with the default Aggregator and then mapped back into Prometheus or Statsd, produces the corresponding Counter or Gauge value type of the original Prometheus or Statsd instrument.
+The same is not true for Histogram and Summary instruments: the recommended OpenTelemetry instruments will export Counter or Gauge values by default.
+It is expected that a configurable SDK or the Metric Views API will be used to reconfigure selected OpenTelemetry instruments to produce Histogram and Summary values in Prometheus and Statsd.

 ## Background